markjoshwel/brokenhands/README.md

 > why not just use chuni-hands?

-1. chuni-hands uses opencv, which can be quite cpu-intensive. brokenhands captures frames from the slider's camera, averages pixels user-defined regions and then detects changes in the average pixel values to determine if a hand is present in a region.
+1. chuni-hands uses opencv, which can be quite cpu-intensive. brokenhands captures frames from the slider's camera, averages pixels in user-defined regions and then detects changes in the average pixel values over time to determine if a hand is present in a region.

 2. chuni-hands had zero documentation and i had no idea how to get it working with chun*thm. (i couldn't find/get the chuniio.dll to work which is a skill issue on my